How Many Years To Become a Doctor

 Alternative 4-Year Grad Entry Medicine Route in the Caribbean

-An exciting option for studying graduate entry medicine is enrolling in a 4-Year MD programme in the Caribbean.
+An exciting option for studying graduate entry medicine is enrolling in a 4-year MD programme in the Caribbean.
 The medical universities in the Caribbean follow the curriculum structure of the USA.
 This means that unlike in Europe, where you enter the medicine course at a later stage, the grad entry courses in the Caribbean are designed to be a 4-year stand-alone programme.

-An even more exciting fact is that Medlink Students is partnered with several prestigious Caribbean Universities, which gives us the opportunity to provide exclusive scholarships that can significantly reduce your tuition fees.
+This partnership gives us the opportunity to provide exclusive scholarships that can significantly reduce your tuition fees.
 In order to qualify for these scholarships, we will need to evaluate your previous academic record, and most importantly, you need to apply through Medlink Students.

 Steps to Becoming a Medical Practitioner